VynOpenSource/ultralytics/README.md

 generator_class_rate = {'barrier': 1, 'manhole': 2, 'water_barrier': 1}
 ```

-Notice the `shuffle_class` is used to shuffle classes or to use all the dataset as is.
-So, if `shuffle_class` is False
+Notice the `shuffle_class` is used to radomly select data from a class or to use all the dataset as is.
-(default behaviour and the only one in the original code) then all the dataset is used, if there are 100 images (80 of
+So, if `shuffle_class` is False (default behaviour and the only one in the original code) then all the
-class `barrier` and 20 of the rests) the 100 images will be used per epoch.
+dataset will be used, for instance, if there are 100 images (80 of class `barrier` and 20 of the rests)
+the 100 images will be used per epoch.
 When `shuffle_class` is True, the training
 will select each class with equal probability regardless of the number of images of each class.
+So, 'barrier',
+'manhole', 'water_barrier' will be selected with the same probability even when 'barrier' is more common.
 If `generator_class_rate` is provided then the classes will be selected following that rate instead of with
 equal probability.